 INDONESIA: Textile Chief Warns Industry Faces "Collapse"

+A leading textile official on Tuesday warned Indonesia's garment industry will collapse in two years unless apparel firms and the government take urgent action to secure its future amid "security problems".
 The deputy chairman of the country's textile association, Djadin Djamaluddin, said the industry had been in trouble for several years with textile exports in the first half of 2002 plunging to $7 billion from $7.6bn in 2001.

 Get full access to all content, just $1 for 30 days

 just-style gives you the widest apparel and textile market coverage.

 Paid just-style members have unlimited access to all our exclusive content - including 16 years of archives.

 It’s our best ever membership offer – just for you.

 - Steps to piloting living wage in garment factories